jonathanmreiter/character-sheets/dnd5e/kauss/notes.md

 Orcish
     - Gtem Dram: "It can't be helped"
     - Hor d'Jam Dverak!: "Sleep forever you foul bastard"
+    - Andris Kol v'Dor: "May the teachings of Sir Andris guide you"

 Self
     - V'rok Lal Imdorin "Grace and Guilt" - a book about living among the Iceshield Orcs